jacksund/simmate/docs/getting_started/installation/install_anaconda.md

 ### 3. View environments
 On the left side of the application window, you'll find an **Environments** tab.
 Click on it.
-When you first install Anaconda, there will only be a "base" environment with popular packages already installed.
+When you first install Anaconda, there will only be a `base`` environment with popular packages already installed.
 You can create new environments here and install new packages into each -- all without affecting what's already installed.

 <!-- This is an image of the Anaconda GUI environments -->
 <p align="center" style="margin-bottom:40px;">